BethGriggs/nodejs-in-the-cloud/README.md

 2. Connect to the application in your browser at [http://localhost:3000](http://localhost:3000).
 This responds with `Hello from Appsody!`.

-In addition to the handler for get requests on `/` that was defined in `app.js`, some other capabilities have been added by the Appsody Stack itself, these include health, liveness and readiness endpoints, a metrics endpoint, and an application performance analysis dashboard (during development only).
+In addition to the handler for GET requests on `/` that was defined in `app.js`, some other capabilities have been added by the Appsody Stack itself, these include health, liveness and readiness endpoints, a metrics endpoint, and an application performance analysis dashboard (during development only).

 3. View the additional cloud-native capabilities that come prepackaged with the `nodejs-express` stack:
     - Health Endpoint: http://localhost:3000/health